a2docs/salters-chemistry/oz/bonding.md

 ### How polar is a bond?

-A covalent bond will be polar if the two bonded atoms are difference in electronegativity.
+A covalent bond will be polar if the two bonded atoms are different in electronegativity.
 The greater the difference, the more polar the bond.

 ### Dipoles